 The new M1 MacBook Air is a fantastic machine.
 Barring odd software compatibility issues, its speed and fanless design make it a device that will be a good entry-level MacBook.

-M1 MacBook Air Price Guide
+M1 MacBook Air 13-inch Price Guide

-The new M1 MacBook Air comes with several options to configure.
+The M1 MacBook Air comes with several options to configure.
 The base model comes with 8GB of RAM, 256GB of Storage, 8-core CPU, 7-core GPU, and a 16-core Neural Engine, all for $999.
 Apple gives three different colors to choose from — Space Gray, Gold, and Silver with the base model and any upgrades.

 Like with most of Apple's products, there are many upgrades available for an extra cost.
 One choice is to upgrade the RAM to 16GB for $200.
 Another option is to upgrade the storage to 512GB for an extra $200, 1TB for $400, or 2TB for $800.
 The last option adds an extra GPU core and extra storage for $250, but it is impossible to get the extra core by itself.